uutils/uutils.github.io/content/blog/2026-08-error-diagnostics.md

 ### Turning it on and off

-By default the rendering keys off stderr being a terminal, and nothing else.
-Which is usually what you want - but not always, so `UUTILS_DIAG` overrides it: `always` draws the report even into a file or a pipe, `never` keeps the plain line even at a terminal, and `auto` - or an unset variable, or a value nobody meant - decides from stderr as before.
-An unrecognized value is deliberately not an error: this is the kind of variable that gets exported from a shell profile once and forgotten, and no spelling of it should be able to make a utility fail.
+By default the rendering keys off stderr being a terminal and nothing else, which is usually but not always what you want. `UUTILS_DIAG` overrides it: `always` draws the report even into a file or a pipe, `never` keeps the plain line even at a terminal, and `auto`, or an unset variable, decides from stderr as before.
+An unrecognized value is deliberately not an error.
+This is the kind of variable people export from a shell profile once and forget about, and a typo in it should not be able to make a utility fail.

-There is no flag to go with it, because the utilities that most need one cannot have it: `test`, `printf` and `expr` have argument grammars where a new option is either illegal or ambiguous with the operands themselves.
+There is no command-line flag to go with it.
+The utilities that would need one most cannot have it: in `test`, `printf` and `expr`, a new option would be either illegal or ambiguous with the operands themselves.

-So, to get a report out of a script or a CI log - to paste into a bug report, say:
+To get a report out of a script or a CI log, to paste into a bug report for instance:

 ```
 $ UUTILS_DIAG=always sort -k2.3x notes.txt 2> parse.log